k21971/EvilHack/doc/evilhack-changelog.md

   or altar sacrifice
 - Fix: material sear messages were being suppressed vs the player
 - Adjust some probabilities with grease wearing off during theft attempt
+- Include oilskin sacks and the like to have a chance to resist being stolen